green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

 - Able to explain a token based authentication flow

+    on sign in the client sends the username and password to the server, which after authentiating it creates the jwt (jsonWebToken) and sends it to the client
+    everytime the clients want to make a request from the server he will send back this jwt that will be validated again inside the server in this case the jwt is generated using the data from the user , and the secret key only the secret key needs to be stored in the server , the token is stored in the clients computer

     ... https://www.youtube.com/watch?v=7Q17ubqLfaM

 - Able to explain the differences of token and session based authentication

+    jwt is client side , and the cookie is server side cookie session method :
+    every session is stored in the server , and every request from the client is checked in the server
+    - advantages :
+    we can revoke the session anytime we want
+    - disadvantages :
+    if a large number of users is present it will be slower that jwt , and every stored session has to be stored in every server to be checked , and we cannot move from one server to the other without signing in again

+    jwt
+    - advantages :
+        no need for new sign in everytime because the token is stored on the client side
+    - disadvantages :
+    we cannot revoke access to the token we can only give expiration date , to avoid having to resign in every time , we provide a refresh token to the client

     ... https://www.youtube.com/watch?v=7Q17ubqLfaM